krzysztofzuraw/personal-blog/content/pages/about.rst

 Welcome!
 ========

-This is my personal blog
+This is my personal blog.

-I've currently live in Wrocław, Poland where I work as python/django developer at `STX Next <https://stxnext.pl/#/pl>`_.
+I'm currently living in Wrocław, Poland where I work as a Python/Django developer at `STX Next <https://stxnext.pl/#/pl>`_.

-Besides python development I'm a passionate toastmaster at `Wroclove Speakers <http://www.wroclovespeakers.pl/>`_.
+Besides Python development, I'm a passionate toastmaster at `Wroclove Speakers <http://www.wroclovespeakers.pl/>`_.
-Moreover I am onto running, meeting new people and doing some street workout.
+I am keen on running, meeting new people and doing some street workout.

 My projects:
 ============